 Efficient fair fighting rules for couples include devising a safe word.
 This word – mind you, it has to be a word and not a phrase – can be used to stop an argument when you feel it is venturing into ugly territory.
 This word, however, must contain an absolute promise that you will either tone down or stop arguing when it is used.

-This safe word must be agreed upon by both partners.
-It must be treated as a solemn contract.
+This safe word must be agreed upon by both partners and treated as a solemn contract.
 Because, if you do not abide by it in an argument, it would amount to breaching a promise.
+No amount of tips for fighting fair in marriage/relationship amount to anything if there is a lack of trust between partners.
+Keeping promises is crucial for strengthening the bond of trust.

 6. Don’t drag children into the mess if you want to fight fair

-If you have children, they could be the undesignated victims of your arguments.
-Your incessant fighting could have a rusty effect on their developing psyche – spelling out larger ramifications that could well stretch into their adulthood.
-Thus, children are one big reason why fair fighting rules for couples must be integrated into every relationship.
+If you have children, they could end up becoming undesignated victims of your arguments.
+Your incessant fighting could have an adverse effect on their developing psyche and the ramifications that could well stretch into their adulthood.
+Thus, children are one big reason why fair fighting rules for couples must be integrated into a relationship.

-But, if you keep arguing it is possible that the kids start believing it is their fault.
+Besides, the kids may start believing it is their fault.
 This could potentially lead to a self-blaming cycle.
-Couple fair fighting rules could prevent this problem from taking shape.
+Couple fair fighting rules could prevent this problem from taking root.

 7. Avoid name-calling while fighting fair to resolve conflict

 Arguments could be compared to flammable substances, they require one spark or one wrong move to turn hazardous.
-In a fight, name-calling could play the role of the spark that could turn the situation volatile – to put it brief name-calling can damage your relationship further.
-Fair fighting rules dictate that one should not call his/her names – it can be construed as a horrific strand in the ongoing arguments.
+In a fight, name-calling could play the role of the spark that could turn the situation volatile.
+Simply put, name-calling can damage your relationship further.
+Fair fighting rules dictate that you must steer clear from it at all costs.

 Everything said or done during a fight can have a large impact.
-Even if you take their pet names sarcastically or patronizingly, you could end up scratching the problems till they turn into a gaping wound.
+Even if you take their pet names sarcastically or patronizingly, you could end up turning minor problems into gaping wounds.
+Being civil is one of the most important ways to fight fair in relationships as it ensures that decency and mutual respect are maintained.

 8. Stick to the issue at hand if you want to resolve conflict

 Also, try to avoid the my-way-or-the-highway attitude.
-One of the couple fair fighting rules is a compromise because not all arguments will end with a solution that augurs well with both the partners.
+Compromise is a key element for couple fair fighting rules because not all arguments will end with a solution that augurs well for both partners.
 Sometimes, the resolution can be skewed.
 And this is when you have to bring understanding into the conflict.

 9. Seek counseling to know more about fair fighting rules for couples

-If you have been unable to set fair fighting rules, you may want to seek help from counselors.
+If you haven’t been able to act within the framework of fair fighting rules, you may want to seek help from counselors.
 They can often chart out ways for you to minimize your problems, to set the ground for your arguments so that they do not waver into problematic territories – in short, they will help you in fighting fair to resolve conflict.
 If you are having a hard time navigating the tricky space of relationship arguments, skilled and certified counselors on Bonobology’s panel are just a click away.

 It is prudent to remember that disagreements are a part of life.
 However, there is wisdom in knowing how to negotiate or set fair fighting rules in relationships so that they can stay healthy.
 “Meanwhile, an argument can also be repaired midway if one partner decides to stop quarreling.
 It is for the greater good,” says Devaleena.